U.S. president Donald Trump is known for making short outbursts that shock the world.

 “The dam’s power will also help with similar problems in Sudan, Kenya and Djibouti, all of which are connected to Ethiopia’s grid and will begin importing power from it in the coming years.”

-That’s why Prime Minister Abiy Ahmed maintains that they will defend GERD at all costs.
+The dam is so vital for Ethiopia’s present and future, and Prime Minister Abiy Ahmed maintains they will defend it at all costs.

 In May 2018, Ethiopia purchased Israeli made Spyder-MR air defense systems which can simultaneously fire two different types of missiles, to shield its Grand Renaissance Dam.
 One week later, installation of the systems at the dam was completed.